 - PROP 6650 3.00 COMMERCIAL REAL ESTATE ASSET MANAGEMENT

 - PROP 6780 3.00 CASE STUDIES IN INFRASTRUCTURE

 * Courses taken during Term 3 will be offered on evenings and weekends.
 Students will be encouraged to pursue internships or undertake research during Term 3 to enhance experienced-based learning.

 A Culture of Engagement: the Schulich MREI combines an academic program with hands-on learning and co-curricular activities such as the annual Perspectives Lecture, Developer’s Den Case Competition, New York City real estate tour, international case competitions, networking events and field trips.

 Led by Professors Andre Kuzmicki and James McKellar, in consultation with an advisory board of industry leaders, Schulich’s Real Estate and Infrastructure program is unique among Canadian business schools.

 Program faculty members

-Sessional Assistant Professor in Real Estate And InfrastructureView profile
+Sessional Assistant Professor in Brookfield Centre Real Estate and InfrastructureView profile

 Schulich Real Property Students’ Association (SRPSA)